dreamportdev/Osdev-Notes/06_IPC/03_Message_Passing.md

 If you're performing this IPC as part of a system call from userspace, the memory containing the original message is unlikely to be mapped in the receiver's address space anyway, so we have to copy it into the kernel's address space, which is mapped in both processes.

-All that's left is to tell the receiver it has a message is available by placing the buffer address on the endpoint.
+All that's left is to tell the receiver it has a message available by placing the buffer address on the endpoint.
 Again, notice the use of the lock to prevent race conditions while we mess with the internals of the endpoint.

 ```c
 acquire(&target->lock);